Click here to return to the Sausalito Weddings Menu

-You can get permission for special activities and rent many facilities for weddings, events etc. at reasonable prices by contacting the Parks & Rec.
+You can get permission for special activities and rent many Sausalito parks and facilities for weddings, events etc. at reasonable prices by contacting the Parks & Rec.
 Dept., who happen to be really nice people.
+They also organize other events like bocce ball leagues, as seen in the video below from before the upgrading of Dunphy Park.

 Each Sausalito park listed below is in the portion of Sausalito clsest to visitor destinations and Sausalito businesses.

-Bridgeway Promenade (Bridgeway Promenade) — Not technically a park, but includes two long levels of public sidewalks from which to appreciate the beautiful views of the Bay and San Francisco.
+Bridgeway Promenade (Bridgeway Promenade) — Not technically a park, but a public walking and recreation area.
+The Promenade includes two long levels of public sidewalks that are immersed in the beautiful views of the Bay and San Francisco.
+Portions of the Promenade are the Sausalito Boardwalk, and the entire area is sometimes (inaccurately) referred to by that name.

 Gabrielson Park (Downtown Sausalito & Ferry Pier) — Adjacent to the Ferry pier, Gabrielson Park plays host to Jazz and Blues by the Bay and the 4th of July Fireworks.

-Marinship Park (Marinship) — Home to the Sausalito Art Festival each Labor Day Weekend, Marinship Park also has public tennis courts and a soccer fireld popular for summer league play.
+Marinship Park (Marinship) — CURRENTLY CLOSED Home to the Sausalito Art Festival each Labor Day Weekend, Marinship Park also has public tennis courts and a soccer fireld popular for summer league play.

 Martin Luther King Jr. Park (Nevada Valley) — A large park in Northern Sausalito with tennis courts and athletic fields.
-Also the pocation for the Sausalito Dog Park.
+Also the location for the Sausalito Dog Park.

 Viña del Mar Park (Downtown Sausalito & Ferry Pier) — The heart of downtime Sausalito, with the famous fountain and the 14-foot elephant statues.